satpalsr/sdk/docs/server.blocktyperegistry.md

 Block type registries are created internally as a singleton for each [World](./server.world.md) instance in a game server.
 A block type registry allows you to register and retrieve block types by their unique id for a world.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [BlockTypeRegistryEventPayloads](./server.blocktyperegistryeventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `BlockTypeRegistry` class.

 ## Example